Jerwuney/Jerwuney.github.io/README.md

 ## Invited Talks and Presentations

 - Speaker: The 24th Scientific Seminar of the Group Mechanics and Construction, Van Lang University (Vietnam), 29th February 2024.
+Topic: A Novel Framework for Automatic Sidewalk Defect Monitoring with Object Detection and Instance Segmentation.

 ## Research Skills